Café Terminus attack: Birth of modern terrorism

 This attack, along with those by Léon Léauthier on 13 November 1893, and by Santiago Salvador at the Liceu on 7 November 1893, is considered one of the first acts of mass and modern terrorism.
 However, since Léauthier refused to take responsibility for his act at trial, and Salvador's trial took place after Henry's, Henry's declaration was the first to theorize such a terrorist strategy.
 This characterization is shared by historians like Ferragu, Merriman, Petit, and Badier from various perspectives, but criticized by Salomé, who believes a specific bourgeois enemy was targeted.
-For Petit, this evolution toward mass terrorism isn't linked to anarchism but rather to the sentimental reasons that drove Henry to act.
+For Petit, this evolution toward mass terrorism is not linked to anarchism but rather to the sentimental reasons that drove Henry to act.
 This is evidenced by the unprepared and erratic nature of Henry's actions, as well as his grandiose statements at his trial, intended to impress Gauthey.

 While this form of terrorism had very limited or no impact on subsequent anarchist terrorism, which either disappeared or reverted to more traditional forms of tyrannicide, it was quickly adopted by diverse terrorist groups until at least the first half of the 21st century.
 Merriman illustrates this influence by noting that Henry's intellectual shift in his trial declaration—where he came to view the entire society as guilty and thus a legitimate target—is found in very different forms of terrorism, such as Islamic terrorism.
 However, he cautions that such a comparison must be made with great care, as the respective ideologies are very different and opposed.
 Nevertheless, this aspect of a guilty and indiscriminately targeted society is present in both Henry's actions and these other movements.
 Ferragu writes about this "massification" of terrorism:By striking 'indiscriminately,' Émile Henry redefined the frameworks of the attack, ultimately surpassing the old scheme of tyrannicide in favor of modern terrorism in that it indiscriminately strikes a society defined both as a target and as an objective enemy (the 'bourgeoisie').According to Petit and Delpech, this presentation needs to be nuanced by considering, on one hand, the fact that Henry acted sentimentally, but also that he sought to save his accomplices.
 Therefore, in his declarations and famous text, he tended to emphasize his own violence and theorization of mass terrorism more than the real reasons.
 The declaration would thus indeed be indicative of this evolution of terrorism but would be a reconstruction of events by Henry after the fact.

 Open questions

 The Café Terminus attack, like other events of its kind, presents several historiographical challenges, particularly concerning Henry's accomplices.
-According to Bouhey, it's indeed plausible that the attack—in its initial form aimed at killing Carnot—was prepared in concert by several anarchists.
+According to Bouhey, it is indeed plausible that the attack—in its initial form aimed at killing Carnot—was prepared in concert by several anarchists.
 Among them could have been Henry and potentially Ortiz, Chiericotti, Marocco, Pauwels, Matha, and other individuals operating within these circles.